 Auto accident investigations are extremely important to your personal injury case.
-When you've been in an auto accident that caused significant injuries, one of the most important things you can do on your own behalf is speak with the Maryland auto accident attorneys at The Law Offices of Stuart L. Plotnick.
+When you've been in an auto accident that caused significant injuries, one of the most important things you can do on your own behalf is speak with auto accident attorney Stuart L. Plotnick.
 However, it's important you do this quickly.

 At the most basic level, your success is about facts and evidence.
 It's about presenting a case and having the facts to back up what you're saying.
-And the only way to reliably acquire the needed facts is to launch an effective, professional investigation.
+And the only way to reliably acquire the needed facts is to launch an effective, professional, and thorough investigation.
 We know what to look for!

 In the case of a car accident or any wreck involving a motor vehicle, this means swiftly moving to gather all relevant evidence that will shed light on the reality of your accident.
-Our Upper Marlboro Maryland auto accident lawyers will:
+Our auto accident and legal team will:

 - Closely examine all physical evidence, damage to the vehicles, photos of the scene, including skid marks on the road, damage to surrounding property and scenery and vehicular damage.
 Photos on the injuries at the time are so important because these will heal and become much harder to explain to the insurance company or the jury.